By Reed E. Detring, Superintendent

 - Enforcement of no illegal drugs, public intoxication, minors in possession of alcohol and disorderly conduct regulations.

-- All sizes of beer kegs, and all types of “beer bongs” or other volume drinking devices within the park boundary are prohibited.
-This will also include “Jell-O shots” or similar containers in which gelatin and alcohol are mixed.
+- All sizes of beer kegs, and all types of "beer bongs" or other volume drinking devices within the park boundary are prohibited.

 - Excessively loud stereo systems that intrude on the areas enjoyment by family oriented groups will not be allowed.
 The rangers will be using audio decibel readers to enforce National Park Service regulations on noise.
 The use of air horns and other excessive noise producing devices will also not be allowed.